oxfordyang2016/weatherapp/templates/freewriting.md

 .py how to be complied and by who??????what i need know is that if python run a .py file ,for example in a project,python run a hello.py but he invoke other module,how it work with he hello.py????why open a file and you need close the file???
-.of course ,i understand .pyc file is a binary file.
+.of course ,i understand .pyc file is a binary file.i can not find .pyc file in my windows.another hand,i feel that .py compiled to binary file cache to .pyc file when next time you run the code .py file the interpreter will run the .pyc file ,now i have not undertsand.
 ----
 world
 -----